Where Some Ideas Are Stranger Than Others...

 THE POWER OF LESBIAN NAMING

 Silence makes up the most subtle and pervasive tactic of oppression.
 The intense importance of 'the word' in religious and spiritual writing of all kinds stands to good reason, as does the valuation of 'free speech.'
 Words and language make up the key infrastructure of our social lives and self-expression.
 We genuinely need words, even if we don't consider ourselves writers, and the lack of words for ourselves can endanger our confidence that we have a self to express.
 The oppressed learn early that oppressors prefer their silence, and that they be referred to only by the pejorative terms the oppressors choose.
+If a term for the oppressed should gain positive valence, the oppressor will promptly go to ideological war in order to appropriate it.
 The oppressed aren't supposed to have language in the first place.
 Oppressors labour under the idea that by denying names and language to certain sorts of incovenient people, by squeezing them out, they can deny their existence and then adjust reality until it fits.
 The idea remains as impossible as ever, as improbable as a Platonic ideal form, and unfortunately as persistent.

 I first consciously encountered this dynamic in my teens as I struggled along with no terminology for myself or my experiences.
 Much later I came to understand 'coming out' as an act of self-naming that was powerful enough to block the persistent denials of my existence.